 For instance, our kids needed Camelpaks to explore when hiking or camping.
 It was a well-received gift!
 Plus it was something we would have had to purchase anyway.

 When is the last time you explored your own city as a tourist?

 You are probably missing out on many gems!

-There are free things to do and some that are well worth the cost for the experience.
+There are free things to do with no money and some that are well worth the cost for the experience.

 To stretch your dollar further, start with:

 For holiday-specific ideas, here are fun things to do on Christmas day.